 For a strong foundation in MEAL fundamentals, and prior review of MEAL standards and practices, we recommend the MEAL DPro course on Kaya and IRC training on Client Responsiveness.
+Table of Contents

-In some Country Programs, the Client Responsiveness function sits outside of the M&E Unit (for instance with the Protection Mainstreaming Team).
-In that case, the relevant practices listed in this handbook are the joint responsibility of the M&E and Client Responsiveness staff in-country.
+1 In some Country Programs, the Client Responsiveness function sits outside of the MEAL/M&E Unit (for instance with the Protection Mainstreaming Team).
+In that case, the relevant practices listed in this handbook are the joint responsibility of the MEAL/M&E and Client Responsiveness staff in-country.